galic1987/FlexSource/README.md

 fx.delegate = self

 //will trigger rule download and parsing of them to object pool
+// is blocking, do not do this with main thread
 [fx updateRules];

 //will trigger object pool parsing and download of internet sources